Custom Detection Rules

 Overview

-CastellanAI supports two types of detection rules that you can customize:
+CastellanAI supports two types of detection rules:

 | Rule Type | Purpose | Management |